sakthipriyadhanusu/19CS406-EX-1/README.md

 9. Stop.

 Client:
-1. Create a client socket and connect it to the server‟s port number.
+1.Create a client socket and connect it to the server‟s port number.
-2. Retrieve its own IP address using built-in function.
+2.Retrieve its own IP address using built-in function.
-3. Send its address to the server.
+3.Send its address to the server.
-4. Display the date & time sent by the server.
+4.Display the date & time sent by the server.
-5. Close the input and output streams.
+5.Close the input and output streams.
-6. Close the client socket.
+6.Close the client socket.
-7. Stop.
+7.Stop.

 PROGRAM :
 CLIENT:
 # Developed by : SAKTHI PRIYA D
 # Register Number : 212222040139
 import socket
-from datetime import datetime
 s=socket.socket()
 s.bind(('localhost',8000))
 s.listen(5)
 c,addr=s.accept()
-print("Client Address : ",addr)
-now = datetime.now()
-c.send(now.strftime("%d/%m/%Y %H:%M:%S").encode())
-ack=c.recv(1024).decode()
-if ack:
-    print(ack)
-    c.close()
+address={"165.165.80.80":"6A:08:AA:C2","165.165.79.1":"8A:BC:E3:FA"};
+while True:
+ ip=c.recv(1024).decode()
+ try:
+ c.send(address[ip].encode())
+ except KeyError:
+ c.send("Not Found".encode())

 SERVER:
 # Developed by : SAKTHI PRIYA D